 Subsequently, Professor Terness's team used this procedure to suppress the harmful immune response in multiple sclerosis – in cooperation with Dr. Thilo Oelert from the Department of Molecular Immunology at the German Cancer Research Center they loaded immune cells from mice with a self protein from the nervous system, treated them with mitomycin, and reinjected them into the animals.
 Afterwards, experimental autoimmune encephalitis – the equivalent of multiple sclerosis in humans – could no longer be induced in these mice; they were resistant.
 "The treated cells express the target protein and simultaneously suppress the immune response.
 In this manner, the immune cells become accustomed to the protein and do not attack it later, even without the inhibitor," explains Professor Terness.

 The researchers now want to study whether this method is also effective for treating already-existing multiple sclerosis.
 They will use animal experiments to study whether the vaccine with treated autologous cells has not only a preventive effect, but a therapeutic effect as well.

 Source: University Hospital Heidelberg

-Explore further: Researchers perform large genome-wide analysis of multiple sclerosis
+Explore further: Researchers report novel complementary effects of estrogen treatment in multiple sclerosis